Pishachini: Premise

-Pavitra loses Rocky and her family is also pushed behind a mirror world by Rani and she feels helpless.
+Pavitra loses Rocky and her family is also pushed behind a mirror world by Rani, and she feels helpless.
 But Kanika fills her with confidence and she agrees to revive Rocky into a human again, rescue her family and end Rani.
-After much struggle, the Rajput family reunites and they trick Rani and are able to heal Rocky who becomes a human again from an Agni Vetaal and they make a trap for Rani during the wedding rituals.
-Rani unleashes her terror and her snake ally tries to consume the Rajputs, but then Pavitra finds divine energy and takes the form of Goddess Durga and kills the giant snake and ends Rani's powers.
-Rani's unborn child also does not take her side and turns against her.
+After much struggle, the Rajput family reunites and they trick Rani and kill her helper Mandy, a shapeshifting frog.
+They are also able to heal Rocky who becomes a human again and he reunites with Pavitra.
+The family makes a trap for Rani during the wedding rituals.
+Rani unleashes her terror and her snake ally tries to consume the Rajputs, but then Pavitra takes the form of Goddess Durga and kills the giant snake.
+Rani's unborn child also does not take her side and turns against her, Rani is forced to escape once she realizes she has been overpowered.
 Kanika dies while protecting Rocky's younger cousin Vidya and gives her Nashak powers to Vidya.
-Vidya becomes the next Nashak and helps Pavitra and Rocky to find a way to destroy Rani once and for all.
+Vidya becomes the next Nashak and helps Pavitra and Rocky to find a way to kill Rani once and for all.
 Rani kills the Pishacha Devata and becomes a ten-headed Pralaya Pishachini (the ultimate and the most destructive Pishachini) and ends up taking Ayodhya's life.
 Pavitra will not let Rani take away any of her loved ones again and prepares to fight her, even agreeing to sacrifice herself for their sake.
 There is one final confrontation between Pavitra, Rocky, Nashak (Vidya), all the remaining Rajputs and the Pralaya Pishachini.
-Rocky earns magical wings due to Lord Hanuman's blessings and at last Rani is vanquished by Pavitra and the Rajputs after a prolonged battle.
-They celebrate their victory over the dark force that has been haunting them for years.
-Rocky and Pavitra adopt Sanchit and Rani's pishacha child as their own and are blessed with a daughter later on.
-Everything seems to be going good and positive for the family, but dark forces once again descend on earth to claim Rani's son.
+Rocky earns magical wings due to Lord Hanuman's blessings and at last Rani is vanquished by Pavitra and the Rajputs after a prolonged battle, when Pavitra attacks the back of Rani's head where her mortal wound was concealed.
+The Rajputs celebrate their victory over the dark force that has been haunting them for years.
+Rocky and Pavitra adopt Sanchit and Rani's Pishacha child as their own and are blessed with their own daughter later on.
+Everything seems to be going good and positive for the family, but dark forces once again descend on earth to claim Rani's daughter.